doctrine-extensions/DoctrineExtensions/doc/sortable.md

-# Sortable behavior extension for Doctrine 2
+# Sortable behavior extension for Doctrine2

 **Sortable** behavior will maintain a position field for ordering entities.